ShallyBanh/SublimeAStylePlugin-/README.md

 What is Astyle?
 Well Astyle stands for Artistic Style and is a source code indenter/formatter.
 In this plugin, the Astyle will be designed specifically for c/c++.

 # Inspiration
 Why do this?
 Well it's extremely annoying when i try to format my code and I thought hey wouldn't it be nice if i just save my code and it automatically formatted itself so that's where the inspiration comes from.
 Also, because i'm hella lazy and i hate going through my code formatting it properly.

+Oh and another inspiration is that i have this really annoying friend who keeps starring my repos and pestering me to do things.
+So i figured i should do some stuff so maybe he'll leave me alone and stop starring my repos.

 # Implementation
 NOT COMPLETE YET.
 Currently all this does is fix the indentation of your code but there are some edge cases that will break it so i don't suggest using it until it's complete.